 Recent studies have proposed a so called global warming hiatus due to an increase in the background stratospheric sulfate aerosol layer.
 (Solomon et al., 2011; Haywood et al., 2014; Fyfe et al., 2013).
-The increase in stratospheric aerosol over the last decade is believed to be caused by a series of somewhat minor, mostly tropical volcanic eruptions (Vernier et al., 2011b).
+The increase in stratospheric aerosol over the last decade is believed to be caused by a series of somewhat minor, mostly tropical volcanic eruptions (Vernier et al., 2011).
 Stratospheric aerosols cause a cooling effect by scattering incoming irradiance and has an important radiative effect on the climate of the planet which depends on the concentration and particle size distribution (Kiehl and Briegleb, 1993; Stocker et al., 2013).

 Stratospheric aerosol distributions have been monitored on a global scale since the 1970s with satellite instruments using a variety of remote sensing techniques.
 The first satellite aerosol extinction profile retrievals were from limb sounding solar occultation measurements, most notably from the NASA SAGE missions (Russell and McCormick, 1989; Thomason and Taha, 2003).
 The solar occultation technique has provided a robust and reliable method to retrieve aerosol by directly measuring the atmospheric optical depth.
-However, the global sampling of occultation measurements is somewhat limited due the necessity of a sunrise or sunset and typically requires months to cover a large range of latitudes. .
-Limb scatter measurements, such as from OSIRIS (ref) SCIAMACHY (ref) and OMPS (ref), have better coverage by only requiring the sunlit conditions at the tangent point, but the retrieval of aerosol is more complex requiring computationally heavy forward modelling and inversion compared to occultation.
-It is worthwhile to note that the combination of the SAGE II and OSIRIS datasets have recently been used to successfully create a single long term merged time series depicting the evolution of the stratospheric aerosol layer (Rieger et al., 2015; Ridley et al., 2014).
+However, the global sampling of occultation measurements is somewhat limited due the necessity of a sunrise or sunset and typically requires months to cover a large range of latitudes.
+Limb scatter measurements, such as from OSIRIS (Llewellyn et al., 2004), SCIAMACHY (Bovensmann et al., 1999), and OMPS (Rault and Loughman, 2013), have better coverage by only requiring the sunlit conditions at the tangent point, but the retrieval of aerosol is more complex requiring computationally heavy forward modelling and inversion compared to occultation.
+It is worthwhile to note that the combination of the SAGE II and OSIRIS datasets have recently been used to successfully create a single long term merged time series depicting the evolution of the stratospheric aerosol layer (Rieger et al., 2015).

 OSIRIS, SCIAMACHY, and OMPS measure the spectral radiance of the scattered sunlight from the limb and use inversion techniques to determine aerosol extinction profiles (Bourassa et al., 2012b; Ernst et al., 2012, Rault and Loughman, 2013).
 It should be noted that currently none of these retrievals account for any polarization sensitivity in their respective measurements.
-Future instruments with the capability to measure aerosol from the limb have been proposed including the Belgium instrument Atmospheric Limb Tracker for the Investigation of the Upcoming Stratosphere (ALTIUS) (Dekemper et al., 2012) and the Aerosol Limb Imager (ALI), a Canadian endeavour (Elash et al., 2015).
+Future instruments with the capability to measure aerosol from the limb have been proposed including the Belgium instrument Atmospheric Limb Tracker for the Investigation of the Upcoming Stratosphere (ALTIUS) (Dekemper et al., 2012) and the Aerosol Limb Imager (ALI), a Canadian endeavour (Elash et al., 2016).
 Both instruments use acousto-optic tunable filters to select the measured wavelength but can only measure one orientation of the linearly polarized signal, whereas previous limb scatter instruments have used scalar measurements to perform the inversion.
-Although it has been previously shown that the retrieval of stratospheric aerosol extinction profiles from polarized scattered sunlight measurements are possible (Elash et al., 2016; McLinden et al., ???), the impacts of the polarized measurement have not been systematically studied.
+Although it has been previously shown that the retrieval of stratospheric aerosol extinction profiles from polarized scattered sunlight measurements are possible (Elash et al., 2016; McLinden et al., 1999), the impacts of the polarized measurement have not been systematically studied.
 In this work we perform an analysis on simulated polarized measurements and determine which linear polarization and viewing geometries have the largest sensitivities to aerosol, and how the polarized measurements affect the accuracy and precision of the retrieved aerosol product.